British-Australasian Tobacco Company

 The British-Australasian Tobacco Company Limited was an Australian tobacco manufacturer with offices in Sydney and Melbourne.

 The company was formed by a merger of the Dixson Tobacco Company Limited and William Cameron Brothers and Company Proprietary.
-Sir William Dixson was company director from 1903-1908.
+Sir William Dixson was company director from 1903–1908.

+The company seems to have still been operating under this name in 1942 but later became part of the W.D. & H.O.
+Wills (Australia) Group.